Skip to Main Content

 • Accelerated Reader (AR)

-There are two main measures for finding books based on level or text complexity.
+There are three main measures for finding books based on level or text complexity.

 1. Leveled Book Bins in the TMC: best for beginning readers